sn1887/Asylum-Seekers/README.md

 ## Introduction

 Welcome to the Asylum-Seekers repository!
 This project is the culmination of the final project for the Statistical Computing course (STAT292).
 Utilizing RShiny, the project offers a comprehensive exploration of asylum application data sourced from the UNHCR Population Statistics database.
 It encompasses data visualization, exploration, and the implementation of machine learning algorithms tailored for regression tasks.
+The project web link could be accessed through this [link](https://abtinmogharabin.shinyapps.io/pied-piper_final_project/).

 ## About the Data